 - Also available via

-winget install SQLite.sqlite - I can query from the command line:
+winget install SQLite.sqlite. - Query from the command line:

 Updates